Program

 Neoehrlichia mikurensis.

 Sonia Santibáñez.
-Centre of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectious Diseases Department, San Pedro University Hospital-Centre for Biomedical Research (CIBIR), Logroño, Spain.
+Center of Rickettsiosis and Arthropod-Borne Diseases (CRETAV), Infectious Diseases Department, San Pedro University Hospital-Center for Biomedical Research (CIBIR), Logroño, Spain.

 16:45 - 17:15